canalplus/rx-player/doc/api/local_manifest.md

 ## Overview ####################################################################

-To play contents stored locally, the RxPlayer uses its own Manifest format, close to a DASH MPD.
+To play contents stored locally, the RxPlayer uses its own Manifest format - the "local manifest" which is close in semantics to DASH's own Manifest file, the MPD.

-This new Manifest will be the only element you will need to generate on your side and as such, this what most of this documentation page is about.
+This new Manifest format will be the only element you will need to generate on your side to play stored contents.
+As such, this what most of this documentation page is about.

-To be able to play those content, you will be able to call the exact same RxPlayer APIs that for any other format.
+Note that the wanted content does not need to be completely downloaded before creating this local manifest.
+Playback can even begin while the content is still downloading.

 You will just need to:
   1. indicate that this is a "local" content by setting the `transport` option in `loadVideo` to `"local"`
-  2. As the Manifest object most likely won't be available through an URL but directly as an object, you will need to communicate it through the `manifestLoader` property in the `transportOptions` `loadVideo` option.
+  2. As the generated Manifest object most likely won't be available through an URL but directly as a JavaScript object, you will need to communicate it through the `manifestLoader` property in the `transportOptions` `loadVideo` option.

 Here is an example:
 ```js